 Special purpose CRE

-This is sort of a catch-all category for commercial real estate that doesn't fall into the other seven categories.
-It could include sports arenas and stadiums, amusement parks, theaters, parks and zoos, for example.
+This is sort of a catch-all category for commercial real estate that doesn't fall into the other eight categories.
+It could include sports arenas and stadiums (public assembly), amusement parks, theaters, parks and zoos.
+The category also includes education buildings, religious worship and EIA's ambiguous "service" category.

 Commercial real estate is broken down into three main categories: Class A, Class B, and Class C. Each category has specific requirements for the building and space in which it is placed.
 The classes are determined by value, which depends on the size, location, age, condition and other factors.